Drawing on the Museum’s history of social arts activism, this programme raises awareness around health and wellbeing to address current inequalities.

 Home-Start Camden & Islington

 From 2023-24, we worked with artist Laura X Carlé on a series of projects exploring ‘artful motherhood’.
-The programme drew inspiration from the pioneering role women played in establishing the Foundling Hospital, and made connections with our exhibitions Finding Family and The Mother & the Weaver.
-Projects celebrated the resilience of mothers and the physicality of the maternal body through creative practice.
+The programme drew inspiration from the pioneering role women played in establishing the Foundling Hospital, and made connections with our exhibitions Finding Family and The Mother & The Weaver.
+Creative projects celebrated the resilience of mothers and the physicality of the maternal body.

-In 2025, artist Nicole Morris will lead on a new iteration of the project, using textiles and creative writing to explore themes of motherhood, memory-making and metamorphosis.
-Questions explored will include ‘how do we change as we become mothers?’ and ‘are we still the same people as before?‘.
+In 2025, artist Nicole Morris led on a new iteration of the programme, using textiles and creative writing to explore themes of motherhood, memory-making, and metamorphosis.
+Questions explored included ‘how do we change as we become mothers?’ and ‘are we still the same people as before?‘.
+The resulting artworks were displayed in the Picture Gallery in July.

 Coborn Centre for Adolescent Mental Health

-In 2024 we developed a new partnership with the Coborn Centre for Adolescent Mental Health in Newham, an inpatient service for young people with complex and severe mental health difficulties.
-Artist Nicole Morris facilitated two creative projects, running in the spring and autumn.
-Young people were invited to explore the Foundling Museum’s story through themes of care, displacement and identity.
+In 2024, artist Nicole Morris facilitated two creative projects, running in the spring and autumn.
+Young people were invited to explore the Foundling Museum’s story through themes of care, displacement, and identity.
 The projects culminated in permanent artworks displayed at the Coborn Centre – a large-scale calico work and a wall painting.

 I haven’t seen as much engagement for anything else.